pachinkojoe/pachinkojoe/README.md

 - 👋 Hi, I’m @pachinkojoe
-- 👀 I’m interested DevOps, DSC, Git and all things Powershell
+- 👀 I’m interested in DevOps techiques, DSC, Git and all things Powershell
 - 🌱 I’m currently learning Azure DevOps
 - 💞️ I’m looking to collaborate on PSDeploy
 - 📫 You can reach me at jdorenkamp360@gmail.com.
 Thanks.